Contents

 Where quotations are required they should be obtained from:

-Quotations should be in writing or in electronic form, unless the chief executive or his nominated officer determines that it is impractical to do so, in which case quotations may be obtained by telephone.
-Confirmation of telephone quotation should be obtained as soon as possible and the reasons why the telephone quotation was obtained should be set out in a permanent record.
+Quotations should be in writing or in electronic form, unless the chief executive or his nominated officer determines that it is impractical to do so, in which case quotations may be obtained by phone.
+Confirmation of phone quotation should be obtained as soon as possible and the reasons why the phone quotation was obtained should be set out in a permanent record.

 Quotations with an estimated value of £15,000 and £50,000 will be returned to the deputy director of finance.